jguice/mac-bt-headset-fix/README.md

 mac-bt-headset-fix <img src='https://travis-ci.org/jguice/mac-bt-headset-fix.svg?branch=master' alt='build status'/>
 ==================

-Small mac application that fixes broken bluetooth headset control by listening for events and sending them directly to apps.
+Small mac application that fixes broken bluetooth headset control by listening for headset keypress events and re-triggers them as media key presses (as if one pushed the buttons on the keyboard).

+The app should work with any player/etc. that responds to media keys, but allow you to use your bluetooth headset controls instead :-).

 Download the [latest stable version](https://s3-us-west-2.amazonaws.com/jguice/mac-bt-headset-fix/Spotify+Bluetooth+Headset+Listener.zip).

-If you're feeling lucky try the [beta version](https://s3-us-west-2.amazonaws.com/jguice/mac-bt-headset-fix-beta/Spotify+Bluetooth+Headset+Listener.zip).

-The current beta fires media key events and should work with any application that responds to the keyboard play/pause, next, etc. keys. :)

-## Origin
+## Usage
-This little app was originally posted on [this spotify community thread](http://community.spotify.com/t5/Help-Desktop-Linux-Mac-and/Bluetooth-headset-buttons/m-p/161796).

-I did not write it, but was granted permission to post it to github for sharing and encouraging enhancements.

-It is published here under the [MIT License](http://opensource.org/licenses/MIT) as requested by the author. :)
+Download the above file and unzip it.
+Double-click to run the app (you may need to generally allow unsigned apps or authorize this one in particular).

+Try connecting your bluetooth device and using the play/pause/etc. buttons.
+Your media player should respond to them just as if you'd pressed the relevant keyboard media key. :)

 ## What it does
 On execution the application will background itself and listen for bluetooth headset events.

-Currently it responds to play/pause and next/previous.

-It will translate those events into spotify actions (and thus requires the [spotify player](http://www.spotify.com/download) to be installed).

-**Note** *that events will likely no longer work with iTunes.*
+You'll see a **menu bar icon** that can be used to quit the app (or hide the menu icon).  **Note** *that the menu icon will remain visible for 30 seconds before hiding to allow changing the hide option or quitting, etc.*

+The app will intercept common bluetooth headset key presses and re-fire them as media key presses.
+Currently the following key presses are supported:

+- play/pause
+- next
+- prev
+- fast-forward
+- rewind

+The mapping on headsets seems to be a bit inconsistent.
+If pressing next/prev doesn't work, try a press and hold. :)

 On launch it will also attempt to unload the built-in Remote Control Daemon (rcd) which seems to be responsible for starting iTunes when a play event is first received.